JustinConforti/Node.js-MySQL-storefront/README.md

 ![Alt text](/second_picture.jpg?raw=true "First Prompt")

-After a purchase the product table is updated and redisplayed with appropriate changes, as well as a prompt showing the customers total amount of money spent.
+After the purchase is processed the product table is updated and redisplayed with appropriate changes, as well as a prompt showing the customers total amount of money spent.

 ![Alt text](/third_picture.jpg?raw=true "Updated Table")